Manuel Hedilla

-Manuel Hedilla Larrey (born July 18, 1902, in Ambrosero, Cantabria – died February 4, 1970, in Madrid) was a Spanish political figure who was a leading member of the Falange and an early rival for power towards Francisco Franco.
+Manuel Hedilla Larrey (July 18, 1902 – February 4, 1970) was a Spanish political figure who was a leading member of the Falange and an early rival for power towards Francisco Franco.
 He was a mechanic by trade.

 Early life

 Hedilla was born in a village in Cantabria with his civil servant father dying when Hedilla was still a boy.
 He was educated at Roman Catholic schools in Bilbao before taking an apprenticeship as a shipyard worker, a route that led to unemployment as Spain's shipping industry was in terminal decline.
 Under the government of Miguel Primo de Rivera he returned to work on a road-building project, although he was once again unemployed following the collapse of that regime.
 He moved to Madrid to set up his own garage, although the business was a failure.

 Falangist involvement

 In Madrid, Hedilla took up a job as an engineer at a Catholic dairy farm co-operative and whilst involved in this he joined the Traditionalist wing of the Falange.
 Hedilla was an original member of the Falange and a close associate of José Antonio Primo de Rivera, who during the early stages of the Spanish Civil War was recognised as the leader of the so-called 'Old Shirts'.
 Indeed, immediately after Primo de Rivera's death he was briefly nominal leader of the Falange before Franco quickly established full control of the movement for himself.